-Using a SEP IRA, entrepreneurs can contribute up to 25% of the annual income each year, with a maximum contribution of $58,000 per year.
+Using a SEP IRA, entrepreneurs can contribute up to 25% of their annual income each year, with a maximum contribution of $61,000 per year as of 2022.

 A SEP IRA is perfect for solopreneurs, but there are special rules for people with full-time employees.
 If you have a full-time employee, you must contribute to their account at the same percentage you contribute to your own.

 A SEP IRA is what I personally use for my business!

 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is another type of retirement account designed for small businesses.
 With this type of account, you can contribute up to $14,000 per year as of 2022.
 Like the SEP IRA, your contributions are tax-deductible.
 If you have employees, you must also contribute a small percentage to each of their accounts.

 A Solo 401(k), also known as an Individual 401(k), is another way that entrepreneurs can save for retirement.
 Like the SEP IRA, participants can contribute up to $61,000 per year as of 2022.
 Contributions are also tax-deductible.

 The big difference distinction with the Solo 401(k) that separates it from the SEP IRA is that you can contribute as both the business and an individual.
 First, as an employee in your business, you can contribute up to $20,500 up to 100% of your income.
 Then your business can also contribute up to 25% of your income, with a maximum combined contribution of $61,000.